Build a Mini Aquaponic System

 A mini aquaponic system is an excellent means of demonstrating aquaponic principles and the nitrification cycle in a recirculating aquatic environment.
-Following are instructions for building a small system that is ideal for a teacher, students of hobbyists who wants to get a start in aquaponics.
+Following are instructions for building a small system that is ideal for a teacher, students or hobbyists who want to get a start in aquaponics.
 If you are looking for a complete kit, be sure to check out our Clear Flow Aquaponic Systems®

 What You’ll Need

-Following is a list of the parts you’ll need to build an aquaponic system.
-The next section, Components Explained, describes and explains each of these components and includes recommendations for alternative items and specific products.
+Following is a list of the parts you’ll need to build a mini aquaponic system.
+The next section, Component Explaination, describes and explains each of these components and includes recommendations for alternative items and specific products.

 - A tank for the fish: 3-20 gallon, glass or plastic container ($5 – $20)